apache/mynewt-site/docs/os/modules/split/split.md

 ## Loaders

 The following applications have been enabled as loaders.
-Of course you can build your own loader application, but these can serve as samples.
+You may choose to build your own loader application, and these can serve as samples.

 * @apache-mynewt-core/apps/slinky
 * @apache-mynewt-core/apps/bleprph

 ## Split Apps

 The following applications have been enabled as split applications.
-Of course you can build your own split application, but these can serve as samples.
+If you choose to build your own split application these can serve as samples.
+Note that slinky can be either a loader image or a split app image.

 * @apache-mynewt-core/apps/slinky
 * @apache-mynewt-core/apps/splitty